Lunchtime Lecture Series: Downton Within, Downton Beyond

 October 26, 11:30 am and 2:30 pm

-Please join us for a panel discussion as Emmy award-winners Susannah Buxton and Caroline McCall discuss inspirations and challenges, period and newly designed fabrics, their team, wardrobe malfunctions, and dressing the different characters and iconic actors of the show—upstairs and down!
+Please join us for a lecture with Emmy award-winner Susannah Buxton as she discusses inspirations and challenges, period and newly designed fabrics, her team, wardrobe malfunctions, and dressing the different characters and iconic actors of the show—upstairs and down!
 Susannah Buxton is a BAFTA, Emmy, and Costume Designers' Guild award-winning costume designer who has enjoyed a highly successful career in film and television.
-Susannah has worked with acclaimed directors including Kenneth Branagh, Danny Boyle, and Stephen Poliakoff.
-Her recent credits include Burton and Taylor and Downton Abbey.

 "Culture and Costume: 40 Years of SNL"